kpenev/AutoWISP/documentation/source/PythonModules/low_level_astrometry.rst

 Filtering can also be done on any of the numeric output columns listed above, enforcing that only values in a specific interval are allowed.

+In addition to the list of sources, ASCII files produced again contain a header identical to the one described for the source extraction step above and an additional key called ``Catalogue`` specifying which catalogue was queried (e.g.
+'UCAC4' or 'GAIA').

 Approximate solution
 ====================